70 mm film: Current use

 From 1970, the usage of 65 mm negative film drastically reduced, although the Soviet Union (who used 70 mm stock) continued to use it frequently until the end of the 1980s.
 This was in part due to the high cost of 65 mm raw stock and processing.
 Some of the few films since 1990 shot entirely on 65 mm stock are Kenneth Branagh's Hamlet (1996), Ron Fricke's Baraka (1992) and its sequel, Samsara (2011) and Quentin Tarantino's The Hateful Eight (2015).
-Some titles used a mixture of 5-perf and 15-perf (IMAX) 65 mm stock, including Christopher Nolan's films Dunkirk (2017), Tenet (2020) and Oppenheimer (2023), and Ryan Coogler's Sinners (2025).
+Some titles used a mixture of 5-perf and 15-perf (IMAX) 65 mm stock, including Christopher Nolan's films Dunkirk (2017), Tenet (2020), Oppenheimer (2023) and The Odyssey (2026) and Ryan Coogler's Sinners (2025).

 Other titles with a significant amount of 65 mm footage (both 5-perf and 15-perf) include Ron Howard's Far and Away (1992), Kenneth Branagh's Murder on the Orient Express (2017) and Death on the Nile (2022), Paul Thomas Anderson's The Master (2012), and Christopher Nolan's The Dark Knight (2008), Inception (2010), The Dark Knight Rises (2012) and Interstellar (2014).

 Since the 2010s, most movie theaters have converted to digital projection systems, resulting in the removal of both 35 mm (the previous industry standard) projectors and 70 mm projectors.
 However some venues and organizations remain committed to screening 70 mm film, seeing the special format as something that can set them apart and be an audience draw in an industry where most movies are screened digitally.

 70 mm film festivals continue to take place regularly at venues such as The Somerville Theatre in Somerville, Massachusetts, The Music Box Theatre in Chicago, the Hollywood Theatre in Portland, Oregon, the American Cinematheque's Aero and Egyptian Theaters in Los Angeles, the Museum of the Moving Image in New York City, the TIFF Bell Lightbox in Toronto, the Worcester Polytechnic Institute in Worcester, Massachusetts, and the AFI Silver Theatre in Silver Spring, Maryland, among others.